 The German Language of Fighting

 When one thinks of swordsmanship, one typically thinks of the Japanese warrior, welding a katana, or perhaps a Celtic warrior swinging a broadsword.
-Meanwhile, empty-hand fighting is attributed to British boxers or French wrestlers.
-But in the Middle Ages, Germany surpassed itself as the European epicentre of knowledge in the martial arts.
-More than any other nation, Germanic martial artists wrote prodigiously on the subject of fighting arts, producing fencing manuals and other seminal texts that defined the German Art of Defence.
-As Europe slowly emerged from the dark, oppressive cocoon of the Medieval period, a renewed interest in science and reason sparked a revival, be it a small one initially, in learning.
+And empty-hand fighting is attributed to the British boxers or the French wrestlers.
+But in the Middle Ages, Germany surpassed itself as the European epicenter of knowledge in the martial arts.
+More than any other nation, Germanic martial artists wrote prodigiously on the subject of fighting arts, producing fencing manuals and other seminal texts that defined the German of Defence.
+As Europe slowly emerged from the dark, oppressive cocoon of the Medieval period, a renewed interest in science and reason sparked a revival, be it a very small one initially, in learning.

-In ancient times, Germanic tribes passed down fighting styles by having their most experienced warrior teach the young.
-Tribal communities lived in sects and the familial aspect of that culture made learning martial arts a social function, taught within the confines of the group.
+In ancient times, Germanic tribes passed down fighting styles by having their most experienced warrior teach the youth.
+Tribal communities lived in sects and the familial aspect of that culture made learning martial arts a social function, learned within the confines of the group.
 Training was based on the tribe's young men, and sometimes women, learning under the tutelage of the best warrior.
-Martial arts were taught in person, and there are no written accounts as to how that training progressed, although there is some documentation as to the efficacy of Germanic warfare from the Romans.
+Martial arts were taught in-person, and there are no written accounts as to how that training progressed, although there is some documentation as to the efficacy of Germanic warfare from the ancient Romans.

-Of all of the European Masters of Defence from the Middle Ages through to the Renaissance, the German masters were the most prolific writers of fighting arts from the mid-fourteenth century to the early sixteenth century.
-Germany was also home to many fighting schools, called fechtschulen, where individuals could go to learn under the great masters and exercise – an early version of the German turnverein (gymnasium).
-Fighting schools were organised and operated by guilds like the Marxbruder, the Brotherhood of Saint Mark.
-Guilds were populated by soldiers and regular citizens, and specialised in particular weapons, such as the two-handed sword or the short knife.
+Of all of the European Masters of Defence from the Middle Ages through the Renaissance, the German masters were the most prolific writers of fighting arts from the mid-14th century to the early 16th century.
+Germany was also home to many fighting schools, called fechtschulen, where individuals could go to learn under the great masters and exercise—an early version of the German turnverein (gymnasium).
+Fighting schools were organized and operated by guilds like the Marxbruder, the Brotherhood of Saint Mark.
+Guilds were populated by soldiers and regular citizens, and specialized in particular weapons, such as the two-handed sword or the short knife.

 Fencing schools were not always considered socially acceptable in Germany.
-An engraving from 1464 depicts a German fencing school and fitness centre alongside of a brothel-come-bath house, indicating that to participate in martial arts training was to be involved in an activity that was morally equivalent to prostitution.
-Just 150 years later, at the end of the sixteenth century, Willem Swanenburg produced an engraving featuring a fencing school and, instead of a chaotic depiction of debauchery, the school was organised, academic.
+A 1464 engraving depicts a German fencing school and fitness center alongside of a brothel cum bath-house, indicating that to participate in martial arts training was to be involved in an activity lateral in morality to prostitution.
+Just 150 years later, at the end of the 16th century, Willem Swanenburg produced an engraving featuring a fencing school and instead of a chaotic depiction of debauchery, the school was organized, academic.
 Men appear to be practicing footwork and angles, and even doing a form on planking on the back of a horse.

-Liechtenauer's student and amanuensis, Hanko Döebringer, produced the text that, in 1389, would become the foundation for German weapons fighting for the next 300 years.
+Liechtenauer's student and amanuensis, Hanko Döebringer, produced the text that, in 1389, would remain the foundation for German weapons fighting for the next three hundred years.
 He also instilled the notion of naming each particular movement with a specific name rather than trying to describe a technique by what it does.
-Although it may seem like it would be terribly confusing, it was easier, once conversant in Liechtenauer and other German Master's lexicon, to understand instructions using specific names like Zwerchhau, meaning side cut, rather than to read "side cut" in conjunction with other instructions on footwork or movement.
+Although it may seem like it would be terribly confusing, it was easier, once conversant in Liechtenauer and other German Master's lexicon, to understand instructions using specific names like Zwerchhau meant side cut rather than to read "side cut" in conjunction with other instructions on footwork or movement.